DavidHo666/Buddies/README.md

 Otherwise, a "Time Invalid" warning would pop out.

-For users under timezone other than UTC, they have to consider the time difference.
-For example, if the current time is Nov 16, 2022, 7:30 pm UTC, and the user at New York wants to create a event that ends at Nov 16, 2022, 3:30 pm locally (8:30 pm UTC), the system would automatically consider time as 3:30 pm UTC, and the event would not be created due to "Time Invalid" error.
+For users under timezone other than EST, they have to consider the time difference.
+For example, if the current time is Nov 16, 2022, 7:30 pm EST, and the user at San Fransisco wants to create an event that ends at Nov 16, 2022, 3:30 pm locally (6:30 pm EST), the system would automatically consider time as 3:30 pm EST, and the event would not be created due to "Time Invalid" error.

 In addition, when clicking the create button, if the user use the current minute as the end time, the newly created events would be considered as "Event passed already", and could only be seen by the current user under "Event Posted" along with all other passed events.
-For example, if the current time is Nov 16, 2022, 7:30 pm UTC, and the user at New York wants to create a event that ends at Nov 16, 2022, 2:30 pm locally (7:30 pm UTC), the event would be created, but could only be seen under "Event Posted".
+For example, if the current time is Nov 16, 2022, 7:30 pm EST, and the user at San Fransisco wants to create an event that ends at Nov 16, 2022, 4:30 pm locally (7:30 pm EST), the event would be created, but could only be seen under "Event Posted".

 For testing purposes, user could simply choose an end time a month later than current time.